How Long Does SEO Take, Really?

 For more on how to use off-page optimization for better search results, read my full guide here.

 So, How Long Does it Take for SEO to Work?

 When will I see the results of my SEO actions?
-How long does it take to rank to Google?
+How long does it take to rank in Google?

 Unfortunately, there is no definitive answer for how long it takes for SEO to take effect, as search engines and requirements are always changing.

 Every site is different.
 You simply can’t measure in hours, days, weeks, or months how long SEO will take, nor can you measure the number of hours you should spend working on it.

 There is no quick fix for website rankings.
-You will need to spend a decent amount of time working on your SEO strategy, but the effort will slowly but surely pay off.
+You will need to spend a decent amount of time working on your SEO strategy, but I promise you, the effort will slowly but surely pay off.